 “You’re such a little bitch,” Tadeusz smiled.

-“No,” he said, facing him.
-“I’m just someone that’s never going to jail,”
+“No.” Andrew faced him.
+“I’m someone that’s never going to jail.”

 “You should go home until Nikola comes to get you,” said Tadeusz.

 “It’s almost seven.”
-He watched the man unlock the front door.
+He followed him to the front door and waited for him to unlock it.
 “I can wait.”

-Inside the apartment, he sat at the kitchen table in silence.
+Inside the apartment, Andrew sat at the kitchen table in silence.

-Tadeusz spoke Polish.
-“I’m starting to like you, Andrej.”
+“I’m starting to like you, Andrej,” Tadeusz spoke Polish.

 “I’ll sleep better tonight, knowing you might like me,”

-Tadeusz laughed as the front door opened, and footsteps came through the shared wall.
-When Radek and Samil appeared around the corner, the haughty Pole rose from the table and vanished into one of the bedrooms.
+Tadeusz laughed as the front door opened, and footsteps shuffled through the shared wall.
+Radek and Samil appeared around the corner, and the haughty Pole rose from the table and returned to his room.

 “What’s her problem?”
 Sam asked, sitting in his vacated seat.